 Intent to Enroll Deadlines

-Once you're accepted and meet placement requirements, you'll be ready seal the deal.
+Once you're accepted and meet placement requirements, you'll be ready to seal the deal.

-Degree-seeking students accepted for the Spring 2022 semester must confirm their intent to enroll as soon as possible after acceptance, but no later than the Friday prior to the start of the semester.
+Degree-seeking students accepted for the Spring semester on or after October 2 must confirm their intent to enroll ASAP.

-Degree-seeking students students accepted for the Fall 2022 semester must confirm their intent to enroll by August 12.
+Degree-seeking students accepted for the Fall semester on or after July 2 must confirm their intent to enroll ASAP.